Optical Shelving: Suppressed Fluorescence: A qRule Analysis

+The initial component $\gamma_n\gamma'_ma_0$ oscillates (double arrows) with both the top (fluorescence) row making a two-state resonance and the bottom (full-reset) row making a three-state resonance.
+The components in these two rows are equal to zero at $t_0$.
+The part of $\gamma_n\gamma'_ma_0$ that oscillates with the three-state resonance has the same amplitude as the first component in the bottom row, so it too is zero at $t_0$.
+The laser induced two-state oscillation between $a_0$ and $a_1$ is given by the sin/cos components in \mbox{Eqs.\ 1-3}.

-The last component in the first row of Eq.\ 5 represents the spontaneous emission of a fluorescent photon $\gamma$ and a return of the atom to ground.
-It is called a \emph{ready} component as indicated by the underline of one of its states (in this case $\underline{a}_0$).
-Only a ready component is a candidate for state reduction according to the nRules.
-With positive probability current flowing into it, a ready component is subject to a stochastic hit at some moment of time with a probability equal to the current times $dt$.
+The last component in the top row of Eq.\ 5 represents the spontaneous emission (indicated by $\otimes$) of a photon $\gamma$ and a return of the atom to ground.
+It is called a \emph{ready component} as indicated by the underline of one of its states (in this case $\underline{a}_0$).
+Only a ready component is a candidate for state reduction according to the qRules.
+With probability current flowing into it, a ready component is subject to a stochastic hit at each moment of time with a probability equal to the current times $dt$.
 All components except the chosen one are then reduced to zero.
-That is, the wave collapses around the stochastically chosen ready component.
-After being chosen in this way a ready component is not subject to further stochastic choice, for it is no longer `ready' component and is no longer underlined.
+After being chosen in this way a ready component is no longer `ready' (it is now called \emph{realized component}) and is no longer underlined.